 Production and waste at an unforeseen level

 To understand fashion’s unprecedented overproduction crisis, you only need to survey the landfills.
 As with production volume, it’s hard to get an accurate estimate of textile waste, as well.
 In fact, we don’t know how much clothing is actually sent to landfills.
 More than 90 million tonnes of textile waste may be created each year, by one estimate.
-But the mountains of clothing waste dumped on countries from Ghana to Chile make clear the problem is only getting worse.
+But the mountains of clothing waste dumped on countries from Ghana to Chile make clear the problem is only getting worse, and as the 2023 Textile Exchange Material Market Report reveals, global fibre production per person has increased from 8.3 kilograms in 1975 to 14.6 kilograms per person in 2022.

 The emotional response to waste and production on this scale—particularly when it comes to fast fashion—speaks to an industry-wide bewilderment with how such numbers are even possible.